adilTepe/minimal-kicksecure-sys-dvm/README.md

 # minimal-kicksecure-sys-dvm
-Autogenerate a minimal Kicksecure disposable template for QubesOS.
+A bash script to generate a minimal Kicksecure disposable template for QubesOS.
-Also works as a template for sys qubes (sys-net sys-usb sys-firewall).
+The generated template can also be used for sys qubes (sys-net sys-usb sys-firewall).
+I've tried to seperate and explain each step so you can further customize the script to better serve your needs.